esnet/iperf/docs/faq.rst

 iperf3 parallel stream performance is much less than iperf2.
 Why? iperf3 is single threaded, and iperf2 is multi-threaded.
 We recommend using iperf2 for parallel streams.
+  If you want to use multiple iperf3 streams use the method described `here <https://fasterdata.es.net/performance-testing/network-troubleshooting-tools/iperf/multi-stream-iperf3/>`_.

 I’m trying to use iperf3 on Windows, but having trouble.
 What should I do? iperf3 is not officially supported on Windows, but iperf2 is.
 We